zafirahzunaidi/semai-language-bot/README.md

 SemAI Bot is an AI-powered chatbot designed to preserve and promote the Semai language, an endangered Orang Asli language in Malaysia.

 This project was developed during an AWS Hackathon, combining conversational AI, cloud computing, and generative AI to create an accessible platform for language learning and cultural exploration.
+(Group: SATRIA)

 ---